opendatatrentino/traceprov/docs/README.md

 Foreign objects can be:

-a) just json taken from webservice
+a) simple json taken from webservice.
+There might be available some schema (as jsonschema)
 b) Mutable Java classes taken with Java client
 c) Mutable Java interfaces taken with Java client
 d) Immutable Java classes

+Objects may be related to other objects.

 #### Database implementation
 **TODO very messy**